Week 7 Monday Night Football anytime touchdown scorer odds, picks

-Monday Night Football anytime touchdown scorer picks, odds: Back Rachaad White for Lions-Bucs, Seahawks-Texans
+Monday Night Football anytime touchdown scorer picks, odds: Back Rachaad White for Bucs-Lions, Seahawks-Texans

 The SportsLine Projection Model locked in its top anytime TD scorer predictions for Tampa Bay vs. Detroit and Houston vs. Seattle on Monday Night Football